-Why You Should Make Sure You Have a Strong Lease Agreement
+Why You Should Make Sure You Have A Strong Lease Agreement

 When you rent out your apartment, a rental contract called a lease agreement is drawn up and signed.
 This agreement contains details about your apartment, as well as the rights and obligations of the tenant and you as the landlord.
 It is a legally binding document, once it has been signed, so you have to get the details regarding the lease right before any signing takes place.
+To be enforceable, a written lease must comply with local law, which governs the terms and conditions of rental agreements.
+Lease agreements can be for a residential lease or a commercial lease agreement, each with their own specific requirements and legal considerations.

 There are some annoying things that could take place if your lease agreement has failed to include all the relevant details.
 For example, the tenant could:

-• steal valuable furniture if it has been omitted from the inventory;
+• steal valuable furniture if it has been omitted from the inventory,

-• fail to pay the rent on time if no day in the month has been specified;
+• fail to pay the rent on time if no day in the month has been specified,

-• move undesirable pets into the premises if you have not specified any restrictions in the lease agreement;
+• move undesirable pets into the premises if you have not specified any restrictions in the lease agreement,

-• hold noisy parties in the apartment block because you have failed to include the rules; or
+• hold noisy parties in the apartment block because you have failed to include the rules, or

 • run up unreasonable utilities bills because you included these facilities in the rent.